3mmaRand/singlm/docs/glm-poisson-two-explan.md

 :::key
-There are 3 variables: the response, `prey`, is the number of caught by an individual; `age`, gives the individual's agein years (to one tenth of a year); and `group` indicates how the individuals spent the majority of its time.
+There are 3 variables: the response, `prey`, is the number of caught by an individual; `age`, gives the individual's age in years (to one tenth of a year); and `group` indicates how the individuals spent the majority of its time.
 :::